keep-starknet-strange/.github/profile/README.md

 The global pipeline of projects and idea can be checked [here](https://github.com/orgs/stark-rocket/projects/3/views/1).

+The only rule is that there is no rule, think out of the box and keep starknet strange!

+All projects are fully open-sourced from day one.
+Enjoy and let's build together!

 ## Projects

 Here is the list of projects initiated by the exploration team: